peterjmarko/llm-narrative-framework/CONTRIBUTING.md

 *   `lint_file_headers.py`: Scans the codebase to enforce file header and footer standards.
 *   `list_project_files.py`: Lists project files, typically for debugging or reporting.

+## Design Principles

+To maintain the quality and consistency of the codebase, all contributions should adhere to the following core design principles.

+*   **Separation of Concerns (Create -> Check -> Fix)**: The framework is built around a clear "Create, Check, Fix" model.
+Each script should have a single, well-defined responsibility.
+For example, `audit_experiment.ps1` only *checks* the state, while `repair_experiment.ps1` *fixes* it.
+This separation makes the system predictable and easier to debug.

+*   **Fail Loudly and Early**: Scripts must not hide errors.
+If a script encounters a fatal error, it must exit with a non-zero status code and provide a clear, informative error message to `stderr`.
+Silent failures that allow the pipeline to continue in a broken state are considered critical bugs.

+*   **Clarity and Control in Logging**: Scripts should be informative but not noisy by default.
+Standard runs should log high-level progress (e.g., stage completion).
+Detailed, line-by-line logs or internal state information should only be displayed when a `--verbose` flag is used.

+*   **Predictable and Safe User Interaction**: All scripts that modify or delete data must follow a standard interaction model.
+By default, they should prompt for confirmation before overwriting existing files.
+A `--force` flag should be available to bypass this prompt for automated workflows.
+In either case, a backup of the overwritten data should be created automatically.

+*   **Guaranteed Reproducibility**: Experimental results must be verifiably linked to the parameters that created them.
+The pipeline ensures this by automatically archiving the `config.ini` file within each run's output directory, creating an immutable record.

 ## Contribution Workflow

 ### 1. Create a Branch